Quantity surveyor: Qualification

-A university degree or diploma alone does not allow one to register as a Quantity Surveyor.
-Usually, anyone looking to qualify as a Chartered Quantity Surveyor, Certified Quantity Surveyor or Professional Quantity Surveyor must hold appropriate educational qualifications and work experience, and must pass a professional competence assessment.
+A university degree or diploma alone does not allow one to register as a Chartered Quantity Surveyor.
+Usually, anyone looking to qualify as a Chartered Quantity Surveyor, Certified Quantity Surveyor must hold appropriate educational qualifications and work experience, and must pass a professional competence assessment.

 The RICS requires an RICS approved degree, several years of practical experience, and passing the Assessment of Professional Competence (APC) to qualify as a Chartered Quantity Surveyor.
 Some candidates may be entitled to qualify through extensive experience and reciprocity agreements.